panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-05-13-PMC/2020-05-13-PMC_Summary.md

 **3. Annual Joint Meeting updates**

-Florian explaiend that the basics of the meeting are now sorted adn that work as progressed into refining the program.
+Florian explaiend that the basics of the meeting are now sorted and that work has progressed into refining the program.
 A private indico page has been setup, which will be made public and open for registrations at a later date.
 The current schedule is:
 * 1st day
-  * 1/1 day open and user oriented with PaNOSC and ExPaNDS presenting what has been done for users so far and what will be done by the end of both projects
+  * 1/2 day open and user-oriented with PaNOSC and ExPaNDS presenting what has been done for users so far and what will be done by the end of both projects
   * Executive Board private session
-  * EOSC and FAIR presentations/ discussions
+  * EOSC and FAIR presentations / discussions also with a focus on users.
 * 2nd day
   * WPs paralel sessions (1st Annual Meeting-style)
 * 3rd day
-  * Wrap-up session (private session)
+  * 1/2 day with wrap-up session (private session)

-Andy explained that Rupert has confirmed attendance and that we are looking at a final panelist.
+Andy explained that Rupert Lueck has confirmed attendance and that we are looking at a final panelist.

 Jean-François explained that Tiziana (EGI) would like to present INFRAEOSC-03 and what EGI is planning and Rudolf enquired whether it was INFRAEOSC-07 or 03, to which Jean-François confirmed that it was 03.